mfernest/SEBC/Partner Bootcamp  - Certify.md

 * You've attended Cloudera's Hadoop/Administrators Course
 * You have hands-on exposure to field work (shadowing, support cases, project contributions)
-    * You may none of this.
-You will work very hard this week.
+    * If you have none of this, you will work very hard this week.
 * You can complete exercises without step-by-step direction
+    * Wherever possible, we leverage existing docs, blogs, how-tos
 * You can read and write shell scripts
 * You have strong and broad Linux command knowledge
-    * And you can (quickly) find docs/support when necessary
+    * i.e., you can find docs/support when necessary

 ---
 <div style="page-break-after: always;"></div>